Red Wine (2013 film)

 Red Wine is a 2013 Indian Malayalam-language thriller film directed by Salam Bappu and written by Mammen K. Rajan from a story by Noufal Blathoor.
-It stars Mohanlal and Fahad Faasil as lead alongside with Asif Ali.
+It stars Mohanlal and Fahad Faasil as lead alongside Asif Ali.
 The film's soundtrack and background score were composed by Bijibal.
 Red Wine was released on 21 March 2013.
 The film was later dubbed into Telugu under the same title.

 Plot

 ACP Ratheesh Vasudevan, a brilliant and experienced police officer, is appointed to investigate the murder of Anoop C V, a part-time theatre actor who performed at local stage plays.
 He is assisted by SI Rafi.

-During the initial stages of the investigation, Ratheesh learns from Anoop's family members, friends, acquaintances, neighbours and from Anoop's close friend Joe Sebastian that Anoop was a brilliant student both in school and in the engineering college and also that he was the Local Committee Secretary of the The Communist Party and was interested in social service and also helping the local population rather than using his engineering degree to get a well-paying job abroad.
+During the initial stages of the investigation, Ratheesh learns from Anoop's family members, friends, acquaintances, neighbours and from Anoop's close friend Joe Sebastian that Anoop was a brilliant student both in school and in the engineering college and also that he was the Local Committee Secretary of The Communist Party and was interested in social service and also helping the local population rather than using his engineering degree to get a well-paying job abroad.
 Joe Sebastian is running a catering service and is also a quarry owner.
 KP Ramesh Kumar is a young man who is employed in a private firm and he is in debt.
 Ramesh has a wife Deepthi and a newborn child and he is struggling to make ends meet.
 Navas Paramban is a friend of Anoop who owns an advertisement company.